-While conventional armed resistance to the occupation ended just a couple of months later, an underground resistance movement operated throughout the period.
+While conventional armed resistance to the occupation ended after just a couple of months, an underground resistance movement operated throughout the occupation period.

 The resistance took the form of military defence and counter-attacks, in part to allow the legitimate government of Norway to evade capture and escape to London.
-There was also armed resistance and famous acts of sabotage, most notably the Heavy Water War In Telemark.
+There was also armed resistance and famous acts of sabotage, most notably the Heavy Water War that played out in Telemark.